AKhan-CIR/mod-1-cc-review/README.md

 The VideoGame class should have the following methods:

-- `#purchases` returns a collection of all times a game has been purchased
+- `#purchases` returns a collection of all purchases of a game
 - `#owners` returns a collection of all the users who have purchased the game
 - `.most_purchased_game` returns the game that has been purchased the most times
 - `.average_game_price` returns the average price of all games